 Endocrine: hypothyroidism, hyperparathyroidism, diabetes

 Electrolyte abnormalities: hypomagnesia, hypercalcemia, hypokalemia

 Rheumatologic: amyloidosis, scleroderma

 Chronic constipation is usually a functional disorder that can be worked up on an outpatient basis.
 However, complications of chronic constipation, such as fecal impaction and intestinal pseudoobstruction, will require either manual, colonoscopic, or surgical intervention.

-Treatment of functional constipation is directed ...
+Treatment of functional constipation is directed at symptomatic ...